Namana-97/MenoWell/README.md

 ---

-## Resume bullet

-*Built MenoWell, a full-stack Android mental health companion for menopausal women using Kotlin, Jetpack Compose, FastAPI, and PostgreSQL.
-Engineered a longitudinal mood intelligence pipeline using distilbert sentiment inference and Pearson correlation to surface clinically meaningful patterns from 30 days of personal health data.
-Implemented CBT-informed conversational AI with three-level crisis detection, persistent psychological profiling, and JWT refresh token auth.
-Deployed via Docker Compose with Alembic migrations, rate limiting, and network-level security hardening for a sensitive health data context.*

 ---

 *MenoWell is a portfolio project.
 It is not a medical device.
 Crisis resources are always surfaced within the app.
-If you are experiencing a mental health emergency, please contact a qualified professional or call 988.*
+If you are experiencing a mental health emergency, please contact a qualified professional.*